nimpy/cocktailr-backend/README.md

 ```

-To deploy it on GCP:
+To deploy it on GCP (example, some of these should be environment variables):
 ```bash
 gcloud init
 gcloud artifacts repositories create quickstart-docker-repo --repository-format=docker --location=us-west2 --description="Docker repository"